hashicorp/terraform-provisioner-migration/README.md

 The [`local_state_tree`](https://www.terraform.io/docs/provisioners/salt-masterless.html#local_state_tree) is the path of your [local state tree](https://docs.saltstack.com/en/latest/ref/states/highstate.html#the-salt-state-tree), the collection of SLS (.sls) files Salt will use.
 The `remote_state_tree` is where the state tree will be on the target server.

-In the example provided here, we are mimicking what the `salt-masterless` provisioner does:

-- Install and bootstrap Salt
-- Set-up the remote state tree
-- Run Salt

-However, we first need to get our local state tree on the remote instance.
+We first need to get our local state tree on the remote instance.
 We will do that by using the `file` provisioner:

 ```
 provisioner "file" {